 I want to enthuse pupils and encourage them to work both independently and as part of a team.
 We cover the National Curriculum and extended it considerably, with our own syllabus organised into physics, chemistry and biology topics to give our pupils an understanding of the three sciences.

-We are an Associate School of The Royal Society, having been recognised for promoting excellence in our science teaching.
-We encourage our pupils to recognise the applications of science in the world around them and the implications of science for the individual and community.
+We are also part of the Royal Society Schools Network and encourage our pupils to recognise the applications of science in the world around them and the implications of science for the individual and community.

 Scientific curriculum highlights include: